danhuy0101/API/README.md

    | customer@practicesoftwaretesting.com | welcome01 | 200             |
    | invalid@practicesoftwaretesting.com  | wrongpass | 401             |

-3. Modify the collection to use variables from the CSV file in requests (e.g., `{{email}}`, `{{password}}`).
+3. Modify the collections to use variables from the data files in requests (e.g., `{{email}}`, `{{password}}`).
-4. Test the collection with the CSV file in Postman using "Run Collection" and select the data file.
+4. Test each collection individually with the corresponding data files in Postman using "Run Collection" and select the appropriate data file.
-5. Export the modified collection and replace the old file in `tests/api`.
+5. Export the modified collections and replace the old files in `tests/api` if needed.

 ---